Christmas at Ground Zero: Lyrics and recording

-"Christmas at Ground Zero" is an upbeat song that juxtaposes stereotypical Christmas activities with attempts to survive a nuclear holocaust (e.g., Yankovic sings about "dodg[ing] debris as we trim the tree underneath a mushroom cloud").
+"Christmas at Ground Zero" is an upbeat song that juxtaposes typical Christmas activities with attempts to survive a nuclear holocaust (e.g., Yankovic sings about "dodg[ing] debris as we trim the tree underneath a mushroom cloud").
 Musically, the song is a style parody of A Christmas Gift for You from Phil Spector, a Christmas compilation album produced by Phil Spector and featuring The Ronettes, The Crystals and Darlene Love; Yankovic produced the song complete with Spector's trademark "big, glossy Wall of Sound production".

 The song was the result of Yankovic's label, Scotti Brothers Records, insisting that Yankovic record a Christmas album.
 However, after Yankovic presented the song to his label, they relented, because it was "a little different from what they were expecting."
 After the song was written and recorded, Yankovic wanted to release the song as a commercial single, but Scotti Bros. refused.
 Undeterred, he used his own money to create a low-budget music video made mostly out of stock footage.
 Eventually, Scotti Bros. released the song as a promotional single and was released commercially.

-September 11 controversy
+September 11 attacks

 The expression "ground zero" was largely connected with nuclear explosions at the time this song was written.
-After the September 11, 2001 attacks, the term was co-opted by the media to refer to the large hole over which the World Trade Center towers that were destroyed in the attacks had stood.
+After the September 11, 2001 attacks, the term was used to refer to the location of the destroyed World Trade Center towers.
 Due to the new associations of the title, Yankovic's song received far-reduced airplay since 2001, but continues to appear in novelty programming such as the Dr. Demento show.
 Yankovic later said:

 The sad part is, I can’t really play the song live anymore because too many people misunderstand the connotations of Ground Zero.
 It’s not a reference to 9/11, obviously.
 It was written in 1987 [sic] when 'ground zero' just meant the epicenter of a nuclear attack.

 Music video

-The music video was made during the 1980s at the time of the Cold War.
+The music video was made during the mid 1980s, near the end of the Cold War.
 This music video was also Yankovic's directing debut.
-The video is a montage of old film, television, and news footage, including a pre-presidential Ronald Reagan, capped off with a live-action scene of Yankovic and some carolers wearing gas masks, singing with rubble around them.
+The video is a montage of old film, television, and news footage, including a montage from the civil defense film for children, Duck and Cover, and a pre-presidential Ronald Reagan, capped off with a live-action scene of Yankovic and some carolers wearing gas masks, singing with rubble around them.
 This live action finale was filmed in the Bronx, New York, in an economically devastated area that looked like a bomb had gone off.
 The video was edited with Yankovic by Darren Bramen, with final edits and effects by John Peterson.

 Yankovic stated that the record label did not want to pay for this video to be made, due to associating a nuclear disaster with the holidays.
 Yankovic instead funded production of the video himself.
 In the late 1980s, the song was a staple on MTV during the holiday season.